Key Features of Effective Digital Evidence Management Systems

 Unauthorized Access to Sensitive Evidence

-Security is always a top concern with digital evidence.
-The risk of unauthorized personnel gaining access to critical data is constant.If sensitive evidence is compromised, it can jeopardize investigations and lead to serious legal consequences.
+Security remains a critical concern in digital evidence management.
+Unauthorized access to sensitive data can compromise investigations and lead to serious legal consequences.

-Ensuring that only authorized individuals can access this information and that any unauthorized access or tampering is quickly detected and addressed is essential for maintaining the integrity and security of your digital evidence.
+Ensuring that only authorized personnel can access evidence, and that any suspicious activity is detected quickly, is essential to maintaining evidence security and integrity.

 Insecure Evidence Sharing